When someone is diagnosed with a chronic illness such as mesothelioma, everyday activities may become more difficult.

 Mesothelioma is an aggressive, asbestos-related cancer that typically affects people over the age of 60.
 Typical treatment options include chemotherapy, radiation and surgery, all of which come along with side effects and longer recovery times.
 During these times, it may be more challenging for mesothelioma patients to complete household tasks or daily chores.

 No one likes to admit they cannot do something.
 For many people, independence is important to them, which makes it difficult when daily tasks become too difficult to manage alone.
-That's when patients and family members can look to alternative solutions such as assisted living facilities.
+That's when aging citizens and their family members can look to alternative solutions such as assisted living communities.

 Benefits of Assisted Living for Seniors with Mesothelioma

-Assisted living facilities are communities that offer additional personal care services for patients.
-At these types of facilities, care is highly personalized to the needs of each patient.
-This allows patients to ask for additional help when needed, yet still maintain a level of independence and control.
+Assisted living facilities are communities that offer additional personal care services for residents.
+At these types of communities, care is highly personalized to the needs of each resident.
+This allows seniors to ask for additional help when needed, yet still maintain a level of independence and control.

 Elimination of House Chores and Yardwork

-When a patient moves into an assisted living facility, he or she is no longer required to maintain the area around them.
-While they are more than welcome to furnish and decorate their room in any way they like, the cleaning responsibilities are left to staff members.
-This allows patients to focus on the things that matter most to them: Spending time with loved ones, making new friends and fighting mesothelioma.
+When someone moves into an assisted living property, he or she is no longer required to maintain the home and chores around them.
+While they are more than welcome to furnish and decorate their room in any way they like, the cleaning and cooking responsibilities are left to staff members.
+This allows residents to focus on the things that matter most to them: Spending time with loved ones, making new friends and fighting mesothelioma.

 Improved Quality Time with Family and Friends